cmudig/solas/.github/pull_request_template.md

 ## Changes

-Describe the changes that your code introduces to Lux.
+Describe the changes that your code introduces to Solas.
 Have you made corresponding tests and added the appropriate documentation for your changes?

 ## Example Output